Build A Multi-Node K3s Cluster#

 kubectl logs -n nfs-provisioner deployment/nfs-subdir-external-provisioner

-cd deploy/ansible
+cd /path/to/aup-learning-cloud/deploy/ansible

 sudo ansible-playbook playbooks/pb-k3s-reset.yml